-The most salient rhythms we observe in the CA1 region of the rat hippocampus are theta (5-12 Hz) oscillations and transient sharp-wave ripples (100-250 Hz).
-These rhythms reflect an exquisite coordination of spiking activity and are considered to underly the mechanisms by which memories are processed.
+Among the most salient rhythms we observe in the CA1 region of the rat hippocampus are theta (5-12 Hz) oscillations and transient sharp-wave ripples (100-250 Hz).
+These rhythms reflect an exquisite coordination of spiking activity and are likely to underlie the mechanisms by which memories are processed and accessed.